AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-integrations-cannot-create-version-from-google-drive.md

 ---
-title: "Integrations: Cannot add new version of a document from [!DNL Google Drive]"
+title: 'Integrations: Cannot add new version of a document from [!DNL Google Drive]'
-description: "If a user is viewing a document list, and attempts to add a new version of a document from [!DNL Google Drive], they see a message.
-A workaround is available."
+description: If a user is viewing a document list, and attempts to add a new version of a document from [!DNL Google Drive], they see a message.
+A workaround is available.
 hidefromtoc: yes
 feature: Workfront Integrations and Apps, Digital Content and Documents
+exl-id: f3158228-7df2-4063-99f9-5d01a224ada4
 ---
 # Integrations: Cannot add new version of a document from [!DNL Google Drive]

 If a user is viewing a document list, and attempts to add a new version of a document from [!DNL Google Drive], they see the message: